SR&ED Lease Expenditures Policy

 4.1 Lease or sale

 It is the CRA's view that the determination of whether a contract is a lease or sale is based on the legal relationship created by the terms of the agreement, rather than on any attempt to ascertain the underlying economic reality.
 The Supreme Court of Canada has held, in Shell Canada Limited v.
 The Queen, 99 DTC 5669, and in other decisions, that the economic realities of a situation cannot be used to re-characterize a taxpayer's bona fide legal relationships.
-It has held that, absent a specific provision of the Income Tax Act to the contrary, or a finding that they are a sham, the taxpayer's legal relationships must be respected in tax cases.
+The Court held that absent a specific provision of the Income Tax Act to the contrary, or a finding that the taxpayer's relationships are a sham, the taxpayer's legal relationships must be respected in tax cases.
 Thus, generally and subject to the general anti-avoidance rule, re-characterization is permissible only if the label attached by the taxpayer (claimant) to the particular transaction does not properly reflect its actual legal effect.
-Therefore, in the absence of a sham, it is the CRA's view that a lease is a lease and a sale is a sale.
+Therefore, in the absence of a sham, it is the CRA's view that a lease, is a lease and a sale is a sale.

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures